gredman/Shell-Tools-novaextension/ShellTools.novaextension/README.md

 **Insert Output…** will ask for a shell command and insert the output at the current cursor position.

-All commands will be executed using `/bin/sh` so you can use complex commands like loops and pipelines.
+All commands will be executed using `/bin/sh` (or whichever shell you choose in the configuration) so you can use complex commands like loops and pipelines.

 ### Configuration